 Where viable, the Council will utilise funding within individual service revenue budgets and the capital programme to deliver green outcomes and will use developer funding via the Community Infrastructure Levy where appropriate.
+The Climate Change and Sustainability team specifically holds a climate change pump prime budget with a value of £100,000 to spend annually (from the financial year 2024/25 up to and including the financial year 2026/2027).
+This allows Service Areas to invest money in a project/initiative which will help the Council or Borough meet its net zero targets.
+A growth bid of £500,000 capital spend has also been approved (to be spent over 5 years) for climate change initiatives to decarbonise the Council's operational buildings, which is held by the Assets and Regeneration team.
 The Council will particularly look to invest in decarbonisation projects which will lead to an associated return of investment from energy savings ('invest to save' projects).